DrDBanner/inmanage/readme.md

 ### Run as cronjob

 If you want to run it as a cronjob add this line to your crontab.
-Mind the user 'web' here as well.
+Mind the user `www-data` here as well.

 ```bash
 0 2 * * * www-data /path/to/your/inmanage.sh backup > /path/to/logfile 2>&1